Do you find it hard to be disciplined when it comes to studying?

 The reward could be something simple, e.g. listening to your favourite music for 5 minutes, doing some stretches, taking a short walk, or eating a healthy snack.

 Rewards are a key part of building successful study habits.
+They’re also a key part of eliminating ineffective study habits.

 One reason why rewards are so vital is that they allow you to divide your work into manageable “chunks”.